July 22, 2025

 - Poor accuracy for health decisions

-Applications: Where VOC Sensors Make the Biggest Difference
+Applications: Where VOC Detectors Make the Biggest Difference

 🏡Indoor Air Quality Monitoring

-Most people spend 90% of their time indoors.
+Most Canadians spend 90% of their time indoors.
 Residential air quality testing reveals surprising pollution sources.
 New furniture, recent painting, or cleaning products can spike VOC levels temporarily.

-Commercial air quality testing helps businesses comply with OSHA regulations.
-Manufacturing, printing, and auto repair facilities need continuous monitoring to protect workers.
+Commercial air quality testing helps businesses comply with workplace safety regulations.
+Manufacturing, printing, and auto-repair facilities need continuous VOC monitoring to protect workers.

 🌍Environmental Monitoring